 What is the Tarsal Tunnel?

-The tarsal tunnel is an area of the foot located just behind of the inside (medial) anklebone.
+The tarsal tunnel is an area of the foot located just behind the inside (medial) anklebone.
 It is an area that is particularly important.

 There are a number of arteries, veins, tendons, and nerves that run their course through it that are responsible for innervating the bottom of the foot.